 "I'm Glad Your Mine" This is a slinky, sneaky sounding reading of an Al Green classic, accentuating the track's darker elements.
 Across this set, D'Angelo proves himself to be a unique interpreter.

-Seven albums in and the Brooklyn band Liars is still impossibly confounding.
+text: Seven albums in and the Brooklyn band Liars is still impossibly confounding.
 Coming in 2001 in the same New York boom that brought us Interpol, their brand of dance-rock has always been willfully frustrating.
 This is more sonic art than it is pop or rock music.
 It may have some pop and dance elements, but they are usually delivered in a purposely clashing way.
 Of course, throughout their history the band has had some rewarding moments of clarity.
 Their self-titled 2007 album and particularly its track, "Houseclouds," come to mind as appealing examples.

 Throughout the majority of "Mess," they sound like the Rapture on a dark bender.
 Leader Angus Andrew's distorted voice bellows over light-industrial-influenced blips and bloops.
 It often plays like a post-hip-hop answer to Bauhaus without the sense of melody.
 It is weird for weirdness' sake.